A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Discussion

-Our work introduces a technical innovation in form of the AUC-based DRO training objective (equations (\ref{eq:DRO_lambda_g}) and (\ref{eq:g_AUC})).
+A strength of this work is the flexibility of the notion of worst-case performance considered.
+The motivation for the marginal-baselined loss was to adjust the average cross-entropy loss used to assess worst-case performance for differences in the incidence of the outcome by subtracting the entropy attributable to the incidence.
+We further introduced a class of DRO training objectives that allow for customization of the metric used to assess worst-case performance (equation (\ref{eq:DRO_lambda_g}).
+Here, we used that formulation to reason about worst-case performance in terms of the subpopulation AUC (equation \ref{eq:g_AUC})).
 This approach differs from related works that propose robust optimization training objectives over a broad class of performance metrics \cite{cotter2019optimization,narasimhan2020pairwise} in that we use the AUC only as a heuristic to assess the relative performance of the model across subpopulations in the update over the weights on the subpopulation losses, rather than as the primary objective function over the model parameters.
-A limitation of approaches that directly use the AUC in the update over the model parameters is that they are unlikely to produce calibrated models because AUC-maximization only encodes the desire to correctly rank positively-labeled examples over negatively-labeled examples without regards to the calibration of the resulting model.
+A limitation of approaches that directly use the AUC in the update over the model parameters is that they are unlikely to produce calibrated models because direct AUC-maximization only encodes the only encodes the desire to improve ranking accuracy without regards to the calibration of the resulting model.
 An interesting future direction is to consider an approach that incorporates a calibration metric into the formulation of equation ($\ref{eq:DRO_lambda_g}$) in order to reduce worst-case miscalibration across subpopulations during training, similar to post-processing approaches formulated for the same purpose \cite{pmlr-v80-hebert-johnson18a,wald2021calibration}.